 - Build engineer again tries to reproduce the problem and runs the build multiple times to find a setup to reproduce.
 Again this is not successful.

-- Build engineer ask the developer to create a dependency reports, a build environment reports, a copy of the properties file and whatever else is need to investigate further.
+- Build engineer ask the developer to create dependency reports, a build environment reports, a copy of the properties file and whatever else is need to investigate further.

-- Developer is providing the additional information.
+- The developer is providing additional information.

 - Potentially several debugging like the ones above until the root cause is identified.

 This is why debugging a build issue requires hours of developer and build engineer time.
 For flakey or intermittent issues- the situation is even worse.
 You are often working with only anecdotal evidence and your witnesses are people that are not expert in builds.
 It is already a challenge to just find out what exactly is happening, let alone the root cause of the problem.

 As discussed above, what is needed is a build infrastructure that automatically captures a durable record for every single build that is been executed.
 Then — nothing needs to be reproduced.
 Instead, file an issue with a link to the build data.